vinaykumargb/vinaykumargb/README.md

 # Hello, stranger! :wave:

 I am passionate about programming or coding.
 Currently focusing on web development.
-Here I will be creating some projects when I get some cool ideas.
+Here, I will be creating some projects when I get some cool ideas.

 ### Some random facts about me